About our Nursery School

 The Four year-old class meets Monday through Friday from 9:00 a.m. – 12:00 p.m.

 A Lunch Bunch option is available Monday, Wednesday, and Friday from 12:00 Noon to 1:00 p.m. for children in the Three year-old class and Monday through Friday from 12:00 Noon to 1:00 p.m. for children in the Four year-old class.
+It is possible to add Lunch Bunch to our two year old class in some cases.

 An Enrichment Program option is available Monday, Wednesday & Friday from 1:00 – 1:55 p.m. for the Three year-old class and Monday through Friday from 1:00 – 1:55 p.m. for the Four year-old class.